KUEN: Construction and operation

-In 2020, the Corporation for Public Broadcasting ordered KUEN to repay more than $1.3 million in Community Service Grants it had received for the 2017–2018 and 2018–2019 fiscal years because the Utah Education Network had overstated its non-federal financial support by $11.5 million over the two-year period.
+In 2020, the Corporation for Public Broadcasting (CPB) ordered KUEN to repay more than $1.3 million in Community Service Grants it had received for the 2017–2018 and 2018–2019 fiscal years because the Utah Education Network had overstated its non-federal financial support by $11.5 million over the two-year period.
+For CPB purposes, KUEN and the services to schools of the Utah Education Network, part of the Utah Education and Telehealth Network, were combined.
+In fiscal year 2023, the Utah Education Network had revenue of $43.1 million, mostly from state appropriations and CPB grants, and expenses of $45.1 million.

-Funding

-In the Utah Education and Telehealth Network operating structure, KUEN television and UETN's services to schools are combined.
-In fiscal year 2023, the Utah Education Network had revenue of $43.1 million, mostly from state appropriations and Corporation for Public Broadcasting grants, and expenses of $45.1 million.

-Programming

-UEN-TV's schedule consists primarily of college-credit telecourses and instructional and educational programs for a variety of audiences.
-Local productions include Art Connection, SciTech Now, and PDTV.
+UEN-TV's schedule consisted primarily of college-credit telecourses and instructional and educational programs for a variety of audiences.
+Local productions included Art Connection, SciTech Now, and PDTV.

+Transfer to the University of Utah

+In 2025, Congress stripped federal funding from the Corporation for Public Broadcasting.
+As a result, UEN-TV ceased broadcasting its educational program service.
+A message on its website indicated that, as a temporary measure, KUEN would broadcast programming from First Nations Experience (FNX) on its main subchannel.
+The Utah Board of Higher Education filed on November 25, 2025, to transfer KUEN's broadcast license and those of its dependent translators to the University of Utah, which is wholly owned by the board.
+The commission approved the transaction on December 4.
+The university announced its intention to broadcast PBS Kids from KUEN and did so beginning April 1, 2026.

 Technical information

 Subchannels

 The KUEN transmitter is on Farnsworth Peak.
 Its signal is multiplexed: